-Three meteor showers are active in August: The Piscis Australids, the Southern delta Aquariids and the alpha Capricornids.
-The Piscis Australids are active from the 19th July to the 17th August, peaking on the 28th July.
-To view the Piscis Australids find a dark spot and look east near the constellation of Piscis Austrinus for the Piscis Australids radiant.
-The best time to view the shower is from around 21:30 PM until 05:00 AM when they'll be in the west.
-The Southern delta Aquariids meteor shower is active from the 21st July to 29th August, peaking on the 29th July.
-To view the Southern delta Aquariids, find a dark spot and look east near the constellation of Aquarius for the Southern delta Aquariids radiant.
-The best time to view the shower is from around 21:30 PM until 05:00 AM when they'll be in the west.
-The alpha Capricornids meteor shower is active from the 15th July to the 25th August peaking on the 30th July.
-To view the shower, look east near the constellation of Capricornus for the alpha Capricornids radiant.
-The best time to view the alpha Capricornids is from around 20:00 PM until 04:00 AM when they'll be in the west
+Four meteor showers are active in August: The Piscis Austrinids, the Southern delta-Aquariids, the alpha-Capricornids and the eta-Eridanids.
+The Piscis Australids are active from the 15th of July to the 10th of August. peaking on the 28th of July.
+To view the Piscis Austrinids find a dark spot and look near the constellation of Piscis Austrinus.
+The best time to view the shower is from around 21h30 until 05h00.
+The Southern delta-Aquariids meteor shower is active from the 12th of July to the 23rd of August, peaking on the 31st of July.
+To view the Southern delta-Aquariids, find a dark spot and look near the constellation of Aquarius.
+The best time to view the shower is from around 22h00 until 05h00.
+The alpha-Capricornids meteor shower is active from the 3rd of July to the 15th of August, peaking on the 31st of July.
+To view the shower, look near the constellation of Capricornus.
+The best time to view the alpha Capricornids is from around 20h00 until 04h00.
+The eta-Eridanids meteor shower is active from the 31st of July to the 19th of August, peaking on the 8th of August.
+To view the eta-Eridanids find a dark spot and look near the constellation of Eridanus.
+The best time to view the shower is from 01h00 to 05h30.